Ned Stark: Season 1

 In season 1, King Robert Baratheon travels to Winterfell and asks his old friend and closest ally Eddard "Ned" Stark, Lord of Winterfell and Warden of the North, to assume the position of Hand of the King after the sudden death of their mentor, Jon Arryn.
-Not interested in politics or the intrigues of the court, Ned accepts out of duty, as well as to discover how Arryn died.
-Ned travels to King's Landing with his daughters Arya and Sansa, the latter of which is betrothed to Robert's eldest son, Prince Joffrey.
-Meanwhile, Ned's wife Catelyn has Tyrion Lannister captured, believing he was responsible for sending an assassin to kill Bran and that the Lannisters also killed Jon Arryn.
-Ned and Robert soon find themselves at odds regarding Daenerys Targaryen, and Ned steps down as Hand in defiance against Robert's wishes to have her killed.
-Soon after, Ned and his guards are attacked by Tyrion's brother Jaime Lannister; Ned is injured and his men are murdered.
+Not interested in politics or the intrigues of the royal court, Ned accepts the post out of duty, as well as to discover how Arryn died.
+Ned travels to King's Landing with his daughters, Arya and Sansa, the latter of whom is betrothed to Robert's eldest (supposed) son, Prince Joffrey Baratheon.
+Meanwhile, Ned's wife, Catelyn, has Tyrion Lannister captured, believing he was responsible for sending an assassin to kill the couple's son Bran and that the Lannisters also killed Jon Arryn.
+Ned and Robert soon find themselves at odds regarding the Crown's handling of Daenerys Targaryen, and Ned steps down as Hand in defiance of Robert's wishes to have her killed.
+Soon after, Ned and his guards are attacked by Tyrion's brother, Jaime Lannister; Ned is injured, and his men are murdered.
 Robert reappoints Ned as Hand and commands him to have Catelyn release Tyrion and make peace with the Lannisters.
 While Robert departs for a boar hunt, Ned discovers that Tywin Lannister and his forces are laying siege to the Riverlands, the homeland of his wife's house, the Tullys.
 He demands Tywin present himself in King's Landing and sends a force to bring his bannermen to justice.

-Robert is killed just as Ned discovers that his three children by Cersei were actually fathered by the queen's twin, Jaime.
+Robert is killed just as Ned discovers that his three children by Cersei Lannister were actually fathered by the queen's twin, Jaime.
 Before Ned is able to neutralize Cersei and place Robert's brother Stannis on the throne, he is betrayed by Littlefinger, and the queen has him imprisoned for treason.
-Ned's eldest son Robb calls in his father's banners and marches an army south in an attempt to rescue his father.
+Ned's eldest son, Robb, calls in his father's banners and marches an army south in an attempt to rescue his father.
 Ned makes a public confession to save his daughters from Cersei's wrath, but Joffrey has Ned beheaded anyway.